gowrath/shares/README.md

 1. React Hooks
 2. React-Router (v.5; still uses Switch instead of Routes)
-4. localStorage (for CRUD functionality)
+4. localStorage (for CRUD functionality to operate without a database.
+Refreshing the page will keep data in local storage, unlike cookies which are not persistent.
 5. Userfront Authentication
 6. Firebase Hosting